SQLiteFlow is an SQLite editor for Mac & iOS which is intuitive, stable and reliable to use.

 - Create multiple windows.

-- Show inside data structure of SQLite database file, journal file, WAL file or WAL-Index file.
+- Show inside data structure of SQLite database file, journal file, WAL file and WAL-Index file.

 Handle Database File Name or Directory Changes

-- For instance, this makes SQLiteFlow can work friendly with your SQLite databases in iOS simulator.
+- One of a cool thing that benefit from this feature is, this makes SQLiteFlow can work friendly with your SQLite databases in iOS simulator.

 Support or Contact